machine mastery

 Key Takeaways

-• Channeling = uneven extraction where water finds weak spots, mixing sour and bitter notes
+• Channeling = uneven extraction where water finds weak spots, mixing sour and bitter

-• WDT is essential — this single technique prevents 80%+ of channeling
+• WDT is essential—this single technique prevents 80%+ of channeling

 • Consistency wins: Same dose, same distribution, same tamp, every shot